skip to content

 recommended reading etc. can be obtained from the faculty concerned.
 If, after following the above routes, you still have problems in obtaining adequate advice, you should consult the Director of Undergraduate Studies.

-Thirteen papers, of which you may take at most one, are available as O Papers.
+The O papers, of which you may take at most one, are listed below.
 Each gives you an opportunity to learn how another discipline studies a subject adjacent to one that you will have studied within Classics.
 Their variety therefore reflects the variety of Classics itself.
 They are as follows:

-Paper O1: The history and structure of modern Greek (Paper Gr.7 of the Modern and Medieval Languages Tripos) - NOT AVAILABLE FOR EXAMINATION
+Paper O1: The history and structure of modern Greek (Paper Gr.7 of the Modern and Medieval Languages Tripos) - NOT AVAILABLE IN 2025-26

 Paper O2: Introduction to modern Greek language and culture (Paper Gr.3 of Part II of the Modern and Medieval Languages Tripos).